kebaldwi/ansible_lab_v1/LabGuide.md

 ### Part 3: A Quick look at Network Resource Modules and running playbooks with Verbose Options

-Ansible [Network Resource Modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html) allows you to configure subsections of the configuration in a structured way.
+Ansible [Network Resource Modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html) allow you to configure subsections of the configuration in a structured way.
 To see a list of avaiable network resource modules for Cisco IOS/IOS-XE devices see the [cisco.ios](https://docs.ansible.com/ansible/latest/collections/cisco/ios/index.html) module documentation.

-The new network resource modules provide some really good benefits, Such as:
+Ansible network resource modules provide some really good benefits, Such as:
 - gather_network_resources returns facts in a structured data format that can be directly used by network resource modules to configure devices,  and there is a corresponding gather subset for every network resource module
 - Different vendors' network resource modules use the same structure/syntax for the same network resources
 - Better options for **state** keys